spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-go-neb.md

 See the project's [documentation](https://github.com/matrix-org/go-neb/blob/master/README.md) to learn what it does and why it might be useful to you.

+## Prerequisites

-## Registering the bot account
+### Register the bot account

 The playbook does not automatically create users for you.
-The bot requires at least 1 access token to be able to connect to your homeserver.

 You **need to register the bot user manually** before setting up the bot.

 Generate a strong password for the bot.
 You can create one with a command like `pwgen -s 64 1`.